-Stop Loss: Triggers a market order (buy or sell) when market price hits the stop price.
+Stop Loss: Triggers a market order (buy or sell) when the last traded price hits the stop price.

-Stop Loss Limit: Triggers a limit order (buy or sell) when market price hits the stop price.
+Stop Loss Limit: Triggers a limit order (buy or sell) when the last traded price hits the stop price.

 Set the stop price at which you want the limit order to trigger in the "Stop Price" field on the order screen.
 Set the limit price for the limit order in the "Limit Price" field on the order screen.
 For a long position, if you make the limit price lower than the stop price, this will increase the chances that the limit order is filled (vice versa for a short position).

-Trailing Stop: Triggers a market order (buy or sell) when market price goes against the position by the stop offset amount.
+Trailing Stop: Triggers a market order (buy or sell) when the last traded price goes against the position by the stop offset amount.

-Trailing Stop Limit: Trailing stop limit orders work exactly like trailing stop orders except that a limit order is triggered when market price goes against the position by the stop offset amount.
+Trailing Stop Limit: Trailing stop limit orders work exactly like trailing stop orders except that a limit order is triggered when the last traded price goes against the position by the stop offset amount.

 The limit order is set by another offset (the "limit offset").
 For a long trade, the limit (sell) order will trigger when market price falls from a high by the stop offset amount; the limit for the order is calculated as the high minus the limit offset.
 For a short trade, the limit (buy) order will trigger when market price rises from a low by the stop offset amount; the limit for the order is calculated as the low plus the limit offset.
 If you make the limit offset larger than the stop offset, this will increase the chances that the limit order gets filled when it is triggered.